-6.9 Brothers and sisters
+6.9 Siblings

-To be considered as a brother or sister a child must be living at the same address for the majority of the time (at least 50% of the time), as a full, half, step or adoptive brother/sister.
-Full and adoptive brothers/sisters are defined as children who have the same biological or adoptive parents.
+To be considered as a sibling a child must be living at the same address for the majority of the time (at least 50% of the time), as a full, half, step or adoptive sibling.

+Full and adoptive siblings are defined as children who have the same biological or adoptive parents.

-Half brothers/sisters are defined as children who share only one biological or adoptive parent.
+Half siblings are defined as children who share only one biological or adoptive parent.

-Step brothers/sisters are defined as children who are not necessarily related biologically (including foster children) but are living in the same household for the majority of the time at the address the Admissions Authority considers to be the address of the child for whom the application is made.
+Step siblings are defined as children who are not necessarily related biologically (including foster children) but are living in the same household for the majority of the time at the address the Admissions Authority considers to be the address of the child for whom the application is made.